We Reviewed the Chemex Coffee Maker. This is what happened.

 It is a flexible coffee maker that allows you to perfect each step of your process.
 With a range of different models to choose from, including the all-glass Chemex Handblown with its arc-shaped integral glass handle, plus a number of accessories, it allows you to tailor each brew to your specific tastes.
 Once you settle on the right level of medium-coarse ground coffee, you can enjoy something truly special.

 It’s an essential weapon in any home brewing fanatic’s arsenal.
 If you don’t own a Chemex, you are not a true home barista.
-If my Chemex pour over review has you convinced, and think this classic is perfect for you, click here to check it out.
+If my Chemex pour over review has you convinced, and think this classic is perfect for you, click here to check it out on Amazon.

 - Oatman-Stanford, H. (n.d.).
 Mr. Chemex: The Eccentric Inventor Who Reimagined the Perfect Cup of Coffee.
 Retrieved from https://www.collectorsweekly.com/articles/mr-chemex/